bombayblur/spacex/README.md

 Launches the test runner with a headfull chrome.
 This script runs the test that was requested in the coding challenge.
 The test picks two random launches and then compares them and returns back to the previous screen.

+# Approach

+### Data Display

+Given the project involved depicting a large amount of information, I felt that using tables to depict all the data would have been the optimal approach.
+Material-UI's `<datagrid>` seemed to be a good choice for this.
+I decided to split the screen into two sections, the first would contain a list of launches and the second would give the user more details about the launch that is currently selected.
+This helps conserve space, without compromising on how much data we can show.

+### Filters

+For the filters, two categories were provided, which were mission name and rocket name, hence I created two search fields for the same.
+I used an AND relationship between the two filters which allows one to filter by **mission** and further refine the entries by filtering by **rocket**

+### Compare

+For the cmpare button, I decided to firstly rig the table such that it can only select two entries at a time.
+If you select three entries the entry that was selected first gets deselected.
+This ensures that only two entries remain selected at any given time.
+Also the compare button is activated only when there are two entries selected.
+In a working project I wouldn't do this as selection has other uses also, but for this project, I wanted to try out something different hence I used this approach.

 # Personal Notes

 If I had more time I would have paid more attention to the styling of the application.
 I would also have liked to add better filtering, which read the fetched data and generated appropriate filters in advance to choose from rather than just having a text input or search field.